goelakash/youtube_mp3/README.md

 The add-on is active by default.
 For every firefox window, the add-on will continuosly scan after each interval and download the youtube video playing in a tab.

-The download is based on the tool youtube-dl https://github.com/rg3/youtube-dl .
+The download is based on the tool [youtube-dl](https://github.com/rg3/youtube-dl).

 The server is written in Python using Flask.